 |Previous gun's breech as seen from above|

 It's hard to see how any troops could complain about the Springfield trap door.
 With a new variation out almost every year of its production, any issues could be dealt with rapidly and remedied in subsequent variations.
-The only issues that could not be fixed were those of its relatively low rate of fire, a quality inherent to its loading method, and its black powder propellant.
+The only issue that could not be fixed was that of its relatively low rate of fire, a quality inherent to its loading method.
 I will not cover the vast number of variations here.
 For an exhaustive list of the changes and varieties in all their minutia, please consult what many consider to be the Bible of Springfield Trapdoors, Robert Frasca's The .45-70 Springfield.
 With his list of all the parts that were altered from 1873-1894, it is difficult to imagine one piece remaining throughout all 20 years of production.

 In fact, one collector did just that, Dr. Richard Branum.
 Our upcoming December 2013 Premiere Firearms Auction will have over 50 trapdoor rifles at all levels of collecting!
 Dr. Branum's collection represents a lifetime of collecting and has resulted in the most comprehensive and academic collection of trapdoors.
 Represented will be rare, experimental variations, extremely high condition models, unusual calibers, accouterments, and many different years of production.
 The collection possesses every caliber of manufacture: .58 rimfire, .50-70 government, .45.70 government, the rare .45-80 long range cartridge, and .30-40.
 It also contains every barrel length and every variation of the ramrod bayonet.
 It is a living history lesson to view all the chronological variations in this fantastic collection.